BranislavMajernik/covidhelp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This a fronted web app helping to people handle Covid19 infections with request for help. (in Slovak language)
+This is the fronted web app helping to people handle Covid19 infections with request for help. (in Slovak language)
 ![Screenshot of frontend home](public/screenshot1.png)

-This a status web app helping to people handle Covid19 infections with request for help. (in Slovak language)
+This is the status web app helping to people handle Covid19 infections with request for help. (in Slovak language)
 ![Screenshot of frontend home](public/screenshot2.png)

 ## Available Scripts